 He said that one of the most immediate things to do is to reduce the spread.

 It actually lies in our behaviour and the choices we make.
 It turns out that wearing masks, keeping our distance from others, washing our hands, these seem almost too simple, but very powerful in actually reducing the spread, Murthy said.

-Biden has talked about expanding the testing capacity and also increasing contact tracing so that the infection could be contained, he said.
+He said that Biden has talked about expanding the testing capacity and increasing contact tracing so that the infection could be contained.

 He wants to increase the production of personnel protective equipment so that all our healthcare workers have masks and gloves.
 And he wants to really put clear guidance together, evidence-based guidance so that schools and businesses, but also state organisations, huge sports leagues and families know how to operate safely, he said.

-None of this is going to be possible if public trust is not gained, Murthy said.
+Murthy said that none of this will be possible if public trust is not gained.